ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 ### Quantum algorithms and applications

 In the diagram below we can see another diagram showing the problems solved by NISQ algorithms and the sectors in which these algorithms are useful.
-As examples, the maximum-cut problem are frequent in the tech sector, like in the study of networks.
+As examples, the maximum-cut proble is frequent in the tech sector, like in the study of networks.
 On the other hand fluid dynamics is present in aerospace engineer, or the travelling salesman problem in logistics.

 <p align="center">
 <img width="350" height="300" class="center" src="./images/nisq_applications_2.jpg" />